aws/serverless-application-model/docs/policy_templates.rst

 values from the ``MyTable`` created in the stack.

 SAM provides a tighter and more secure version of AWS Managed Policies called **Policy Templates**.
-This are a set of readily availbale policies that can be scoped to a specific resource in the same region where your stack exists.
+This are a set of readily available policies that can be scoped to a specific resource in the same region where your stack exists.
 Let's modify the above example to use a policy template called ``DynamoDBCrudPolicy``:

 .. code:: yaml